 Bill Cut Target = Total number of Calls x 60%

-This fmcg sales metrics will allow the sales head to set targets for his salesmen.
-The more number of calls a salesman can make per week, the better his chances to reach targets within the stipulated time.
+This FMCG sales metrics will allow the sales head to set targets for his salesmen.
+The greater number of calls a salesman can make per week, the better his chances to reach targets within the stipulated time.

 5. Throughput (Average Sales)

-This metric is calculated by dividing the quantum of sales done by a salesperson for an entire day by the total number of outlets visited by him during the daily beat.
+This FMCG Sales Metrics is calculated by dividing the quantum of sales made by a salesperson for an entire day by the total number of outlets visited by him during the daily beat.
 Throughput is directly dependent on the outlet stock levels, predicted consumption patterns, drop size of the outlet, and even the launch of new products.
 This value is known to peak during the festive season.
 And it is considered best to record this data immediately at the end of the day for analysis of consumption patterns and market forecasting.

 6. Must Sell Products (MSPs)

-This fmcg sales metrics refers to the tactic of selling the right product to the right outlet.
+This FMCG Sales Metrics KPI refers to the tactic of selling the right product to the right outlet.
 It is a given fact that an FMCG salesman would not be able to sell all products to an outlet.
 But he can be sure about the sale of specific products that the outlet would readily buy because of the existing demand.
 Such products are known as Must Sell Products or SKUs (MSP or MSS).

 An FMCG company can improve this metric by selling SKUs or products to outlets based on the economic demography it’s catering to.
 For instance, certain kinds of chocolates are only known to sell only in outlets that cater to the upper-middle-class customer segment.
 Hence the company can make those chocolates an MSP in those types of outlets.